Giovanni Luca Marchetti

 I am a postdoctoral researcher at the Department of Mathematics of the Royal Institute of Technology (KTH) in Stockholm, Sweden.

-My research focuses around applications of tools from pure mathematics (algebra, geometry, topology, ...) to machine learning and high-dimensional statistics.
+I apply tools from pure mathematics (algebra, geometry, topology, ...) to machine learning and high-dimensional statistics.
 More specifically, I am interested in algebro-geometric aspects of deep neural networks, manifold/representation learning, geometric density estimation, and topological data analysis.
+Check these slides for a high-level presentation of my research so far.

 Algebraic Geometry of Deep Learning: these works explore the (algebraic) geometry of function spaces defined by neural networks.